 Ability to “pipe” commands, automation, and conversations

-Ability to manage the bot through chat
+Ability to manage and use the bot through chat

 Built in ACLs for security